tomash/globalize-spree/README.md

 to your application Gemfile as well.

-Now run the rake task to copy migrations:
+Now run the rake task to copy migrations and run them:
     rake globalize_spree:install
+    rake db:migrate

 ## Usage